Abbas Karimi: Career

 At the age of 12, Karimi took up kickboxing.
 Aged 13, he took up swimming.
 His first competitive competition was an Afghan national championships, which he won.
 Whilst in Turkey, he won two national championships, and a total of 15 medals.
-He was unable to participate in international tournaments whilst in Turkish refugee camps, as he didn't have the correct documentation to travel.
+He was unable to participate in international tournaments whilst in Turkish refugee camps, as he did not have the correct documentation to travel.

 At the 2017 World Para Swimming Championships, Karimi won a silver medal in the S5 50 meter butterfly event.
 He was the first refugee athlete to win a medal at a World Para Swimming Championships.
 At the Championships, he also finished sixth in the S5 backstroke event.
 In 2018, he won the 50 meter freestyle event at the U.S. Paralympics Swimming Para National Championships.
 At the 2019 World Para Swimming Championships, he came sixth in the 50 meter butterfly event.
 During the COVID-19 pandemic, he was unable to swim for several months, as all swimming pools were closed.

 In 2021, Karimi competed in the US Paralympic Trials in the 50 meter butterfly, backstroke and freestyle events.
 In April 2021, he won a World Para Swimming Series S5 50 meter butterfly event in Texas, US.
 In June, he was included in the Refugee Paralympic Team for the delayed 2020 Summer Paralympics.
 Karimi and Alia Issa were the Refugee Paralympic Team's flag bearers at the Games' opening ceremony.
 He competed in the 50 meter butterfly S5 event, where he qualified for the final, and finished eighth overall.
 He also competed in the 50 meter backstroke S5 event, where he finished last in his heat.
 Karimi won the 2021 USMS Long Course National Championship 200 meter backstroke and 200 meter butterfly events.
 In 2022, he won the 50 meters butterfly event at the Indianapolis World Series.

 At the 2022 World Para Swimming Championships, Karimi competed for the US team.
 He finished ninth in the heats of the 50 meter freestyle event.
 He also finished fourth overall in the 50 meter backstroke and 50 meter butterfly events.
 He was part of the US team that won the medley relay in a world record time, alongside Elizabeth Marks, Rudy Garcia-Tolson and Leanne Smith.
+He finished third in the 50 metre freestyle S5 event at the 2023 Parapan American Games.

+Karimi was selected for the US team for the 2024 Summer Paralympics.
+He was part of the American team who finished second in the mixed 4×50 m freestyle relay 20 pts.